 Quite often we want to see a running total or running balance column for our data.
-There’s a couple of ways we can do this, both are dead easy.
+There are a few ways we can do this, the technique differs depending on whether your data is in an Excel Table or not.

 Let’s take the table below; say we want to add a running total to column G.